Shark Attack Group Music Lesson

 I’d come across a maths version of this game which was very easy to adapt with note values instead.
 Students rolled the dice and covered up the note values equal to the number rolled.
 The winner was the first to cover all the sharks teeth, though of course everyone should be considered a winner because of all the learning 😉

 In the second half of a group lesson I like to include a listening activity, which provides a quieter time for reflection and focus after the excitement of games and half-time treats.
-My favourite worksheet is included in the Theory Blast Group Lesson Plan, but for this lesson the pieces fitted the shark theme with The Aquarium by Camille Saint-Saens and La Mer by Debussy.
+For this lesson the pieces fitted the shark theme with The Aquarium by Camille Saint-Saens and La Mer by Debussy.

 Usually we’ll do a group composing activity in a group lesson, but for something a little different students chose a page from A Pirate’s Life version of Creative Story Compositions by Jennifer Foxx.
 There were a couple of under the sea options, which were made even better with the addition of shark pictures!